 These days Rack and Ruin are just as comfortable headlining a large music festival or performing at a wedding, birthday, house concert or other private party.

-The current line up of Warwickshire based Rack and Ruin is Mick Bisker on electric and acoustic guitars, mandola and vocals, Nigel Ward on fiddle and mandolin, Chris Radley on bass and vocals, Deb Gomme on saxophones, whistles, vocals and acoustic guitar, and Alex Stott on drums.
+The current line up of West Midlands based Rack and Ruin is Mick Bisker on electric and acoustic guitars, mandola and vocals, Jen Martin on fiddle, Deb Gomme on saxophones, whistles, vocals and acoustic guitar, Chris Radley on bass and vocals, and Alex Stott on drums.

 The Midlands based band draw on the folk tradition but deliver the music with a rock feel and energy.
 The band members all have many years experience performing lively celtic, roots, folk rock music and specialise in bringing up tempo jigs and reels and comtemporary folk-rock songs to a new audience.

-You can also see Mick, Nigel, Chris and Deb performing acoustically as Rack and Ruin (acoustic)
+You can also see Mick, Jen, Deb and Chris performing acoustically as Rack and Ruin (acoustic)

 Vocals, acoustic guitar, electric guitar, mandola & bouzouki

 Mick has been an active part of the Midlands folk scene for many years.
 He first received critical acclaim for his album ‘Bisiker & Romanov’ (1989), with gypsy fiddle player Al Romanov which won the Music Retailers Award for best folk album.

 • One More Curtain Call (1994) with Davey Slater